3kho/haproxy-protection/INSTALLATION.md

 - Clone the repo somewhere. `/var/www/haproxy-protection` works.
 - Copy [haproxy.cfg](haproxy/haproxy.cfg) to `/etc/haproxy/haproxy.cfg`.
-  - Please note this configuration is very minimal, and is simply an example configuration for haproxy-protection.
-You are expected to customise it significantly or otherwise copy the relevant parts into your own haproxy config.
 - Copy/link [scripts](src/lua/scripts) to `/etc/haproxy/scripts`.
 - Copy/link [libs](src/lua/libs) to `/etc/haproxy/libs`.
 - Copy/link [template](haproxy/template) to `/etc/haproxy/template`.